Widget Public API¶

 - check whether the widget is ready

-- add Rose data to your own links, redirects, or booking flows
+- add Rose session and visitor IDs to your own links, redirects, forms, or booking flows

 When to use it¶